ljezny/Particle-HAP/README.md

 There are no library dependencies.
 All the crypto is based on WolfSSL, but highly customized to work on Photon.

 ## Known major issues
-- Homekit lost connection after few minutes (keep alive, dont know...)
+- Homekit lost connection after few minutes (keep alive, dont know...).
+Simply you can pair a Homekit as Lightbulb, several times you can turn on/off but after 2 minutes it Photon won't read any more bytes.
+Investigations is about TCP Keep Alive (but not sure).
 - Cannot respond to Homekit with more than 1024B (so more sevices, characteristics, bridge is not available at the moment).
 I think the issue is related to encryption of 1024B block.

 ## What's planned: